 Recently we were able to get away for a few days on a vacation.
 It wasn’t long, but it was refreshing individually and maritally.
-Throughout our marriage we have worked hard to inject time alone into the rhythm of our relationship.
+Throughout our marriage we have worked hard to inject time alone into the rhythm of our relationship to connect.

 Are you two feeling disconnected?
 Are life’s responsibilities crowding out the time to be together that you desire?
 Then it’s time to re-evaluate how you’re living life and place a high priority on how you build your marriage.